 CPUs: Cores and Intel vs AMD vs Apple

 Intel CPUs versus AMD CPUs is a long-running battle with no clear winner.
 More of our best laptop picks have Intel cores, but you'll note that for the one laptop that offers both Intel and AMD processors — the Acer Swift 3 — we went with the AMD variant for its increased performance.
-Complicating this even further, at least for MacBook fans, is Apple's new custom silicon M1 chip.
-Apple has discontinued its Intel MacBook Air models moving forward, but will still sell Intel MacBook Pros, giving consumers an interesting choice.
+Complicating this even further, at least for MacBook fans, is Apple's new custom silicon M1 SoC chip.
+Apple has discontinued its Intel MacBook Air models moving forward, and its M1 laptops have such drastically improved CPU performance that you can't argue with the results.

-We won't recommend one brand over the other.
-We'll know soon how the M1 chip performs, but both Intel and AMD have solid reliability.
+We won't recommend one brand over the other two, as all of them can be trusted to perform well.
 What matters more is the number of cores, clock speed, and CPU benchmarks for your laptop of choice.
 With most of our top picks, you can buy an i3, i5, i7, 10th, or 11th Generation Intel CPU.
 The more cores you add, the better performance you'll get, though louder fans and a hotter device often accompany this.
 Higher-level CPUs are often more likely to have hyper-threading, or the ability to have one core split itself to handle multiple tasks and better overclocking capabilities.

 If you're shopping Intel, an i3 for a Chromebook or i5 for a laptop should be more than sufficient for your daily tasks, especially if you're buying the latest generation chip.
 That being said, springing for an i7 can be worth it for the same users who need upgraded RAM: gamers, media editors, and users that like to multi-task.